BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 7. Voting event
 ### 7.1 Create a voting event
+- Introduction
+    - This event can vote to the trustee address.
+    - At the end of the round, 57 addresses with the highest number of votes counted in this round are selected as forgers.
+    - Whether one can continuously become a forger is determined by the consensus of the Genesis Block.
 - The full name of the interface: `trVote`
 - Interface abbreviation：`tv`
 - Callable methods: `Http, Websocket, command line`